-If you have at least ten years of Continuous Service when your employment ends, and you are not eligible for a retirement, death or disability benefit, you have two options:
+If you have at least five years of Continuous Service when your employment ends on or after January 1, 2018, and you are not eligible for a retirement, death or disability benefit, you have two options:

-▲ You can receive 100% of your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any) in one lump sum and give up your right to any other benefits under the Retirement Plan.
+A You can receive your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any) in one lump sum and give up your right to any other benefits under the Retirement Plan.

-You can leave your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any) on deposit in the retirement fund and become a "deferred vested member."
+▲ You can leave your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any) on deposit in the retirement fund and become a "deferred vested member."